prakashrao12/image-to-chatgpt/README.md

 ## Summary
-A user will upload a specific image which has specific question in it, AWS lambda will call Textract to extract text from it and calls chatGPT to get a response to that specific question
+The workflow starts where user uploads images to an AWS S3 bucket, where AWS Lambda is triggered to process the image using Amazon Textract.
+Textract extracts text from the images with high accuracy and then forwards it to ChatGPT.
+ChatGPT, being an advanced language model, analyzes the extracted text and generates a thoughtful response based on the provided context.

 ## Topology